iconify/website/partials/libraries/tools/icon-set/icon-types.md

 - `[prop]parent`, `[type]string`.
 Name of parent icon.

 Aliases can be created to have different name for icon.
-If you have renamed some icon, alias can be used to allow users use old name.
+If you have renamed some icon, alias can be used to allow users to use old name.